Q: I would like to rebuild my credit in 2014. What are the best second chance credit cards?

 Reports To Credit Bureaus: All the good secured second chance credit cards will report your account to the bureaus each and every month.
 After your first billing cycle closes, the account should show up on your credit report 30 days later.

-Treated Like a Normal Credit Card: Most secured cards will have no distinguishing marks or words that identifies them as being secured.
-Typically, secured cards gets reported to the credit bureau as a regular credit card.
+Treated Like a Normal Credit Card: In case you were wondering, secured cards will have no distinguishing marks or words that identifies them as being secured.
+Secured credit cards report to the credit bureau just like a regular credit card.

 You Control The Credit Limit: With a secured card you can control the credit limit, which is typically the same as your security deposit.
 So these are a great card because they give you the ability to start off with a high limit.